Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Main results

 For any given activation function $\varrho\in C(\R;\R)$, let $\varrho^*:\cup_{d\in \N}\R^d\to \cup_{d\in \N}\R^d$ be the function which satisfies for all $x=(x_1,\ldots, x_d)\in \R^d$ that $\varrho^*(x)=(\varrho^*(x_1),\ldots, \varrho^*(x_d))$, and let $\cR_\varrho:\cN\to \cup_{a,b\in \N}C(\R^a;\R^b)$ be the realization operator such that for any given $x_0\in \R^{N_0}$ and

 we have $\cR_{\varrho}(\phi)\in C(\R^{N_0}; \R^{N_L})$ defined recursively as follows: let $x_l=\varrho^*(W_lx_{l-1}+b_l)$ for all $l=1,\ldots, L-1$, and let

 \end{Definition}

 Roughly speaking, one can describe a DNN by its \textit{architecture}, that is the number of layers $L$ and the dimensions of all layers $N_0,N_1,\ldots, N_L$, together with the coefficients of the affine functions used to compute each layer from the previous one.
 Note that Definition \ref{def:DNN} does not specify a fixed nonlinear activation function in the architecture of a DNN, but instead considers the realization of a DNN with respect to a given activation function, which allows us to study the approximation capacity of DNNs with arbitrary activation functions (see e.g.~Lemma \ref{lemma:combination}).

-However, in the work we shall mainly focus on DNNs with the commonly used Rectified Linear Unit (ReLU) activation function, i.e., $\varrho(x)=\max(0,x)$, due to its representation flexibility.
+To simplify the presentation, in the work we shall mainly focus on DNNs with the commonly used Rectified Linear Unit (ReLU) activation function, i.e., $\varrho(x)=\max(0,x)$, due to its representation flexibility.
+Moreover, we allow the weights of a DNN (i.e., the coefficients of the affine functions) to take arbitrary real numbers when approximating a given function.
+A similar analysis can be carried out for networks with quantization (i.e., the maximal magnitude of weights in the network is \textit{a priori} fixed), by allowing the \textit{a priori} bound of the weights to increase in a controlled way (see e.g.~\cite{petersen2017}).

 For any given DNN $\phi\in \cN$, the quantity $\sC(\phi)\in \N$ represents the number of all real parameters, including zeros, used to describe the DNN.
 We remark that one can also consider the number of non-zero entries of the DNN $\phi$ as in \cite{elbrachter2018}.
 However, since it is in general difficult to build a sparse architecture with pre-allocated zero entries to approximate a desired value function, we choose to adopt the notation of `size' by considering all parameters and quantify the complexity of the DNN in a conservative manner.